hp310780/find-duplicate-files/README.md

 # FindDuplicateFiles

-Finds all duplicate files within a given directory on a file system.
+A fast and efficient way to find duplicate files in a directory.
+Installable as a command line interface (please see Installing below).

 This module will walk the given directory tree and then group files by size (indicating potential duplicate content) followed by comparing the hash of the file.